zapeterson16/zapeterson16.github.io/experience/Rapid.md

 Stereolithography is a manufacturing technique where a machine shines lasers at a liquid and the liquid hardens.
 Then the plate moves down and the laser shines again.
 This keeps happening until the part is created.

-### Big project
+### My Job
-My largest project was creating drivers for LabVIEW that would allow commands to be used in the typical block style of G but allow communication to serial devices where each serial command became it's own block.
+I was focused on designing the support structures that would get printed along with the part.
+The support structures needed to be designed in a way that would properly support the part but also be easy to remove.
+I also worked with a few of the technicians on cleaning and sanblasting parts to create a finished product.